-The Faculty of the FSE includes the faculty of each of the Schools within the FSE.
+The faculty of the FSE includes the faculty of each of the schools within the FSE.
 These schools currently include the following:

 School of Biological and Health Systems Engineering

-School of Computing, Informatics, and Decision Systems Engineering
+School of Computing and Augmented Intelligence

-School of Electrical, Computer, and Energy Engineering
+School of Electrical, Computer and Energy Engineering

+School for Engineering of Matter, Transport and Energy

+School of Manufacturing Systems and Networks

-School for Engineering of Matter, Transport, and EnergySchool of Sustainable Engineering and the Built EnvironmentThe Polytechnic School
+School of Sustainable Engineering and the Built Environment

+7. The Polytechnic School

 Tenure-track faculty holding joint appointments with units outside the FSE are considered faculty of the FSE if their tenure home is within the FSE.
-Non-tenure track faculty (with 50% or more appointment with FSE) holding joint appointments with units outside FSE are considered faculty of the FSE if they have significant teaching and/or research responsibilities with units within FSE such as teaching one or more classes in FSE and/or mentor one or more graduate students in FSE or and/or funded primarily by a FSE research grant.
+Non-tenure track faculty (with 50% or more appointment with the FSE) holding joint appointments with units outside the FSE are considered faculty of the FSE if they have significant teaching and/or research responsibilities with units within the FSE such as teaching one or more classes in the FSE and/or mentor one or more graduate students in the FSE and/or funded primarily by a FSE research grant.

-The Faculty of the FSE has rights and responsibilities accrued to it, as outlined in these Bylaws, and by the Academic Affairs policy manual (ACD) and the Arizona Board of Regents Policy Manual (ABOR).
+The faculty of the FSE has rights and responsibilities accrued to it, as outlined in these bylaws, and by the Academic Affairs Manual (ACD) and the Arizona Board of Regents Policy Manual (ABOR).

-The FSE will be directed by the Dean of the Ira A. Fulton Schools of Engineering.
+The FSE will be directed by the dean of the FSE.
 In addition:

-The Dean may appoint Vice Deans, Associate Deans, and/or Assistant Deans as are necessary to the functioning of the FSE.
-The Dean can designate each of those as her/his representative as she/he finds appropriate.
+The dean may appoint vice deans, associate deans, and/or assistant deans as are necessary to the functioning of the FSE.
+The dean can designate each of those as their representative as they find appropriate.

-The Dean will designate among the Vice or Associate Deans (or among the FSE Faculty, in the absence of Vice or Associate Deans) one whose duties will include academic and student affairs.
-This person must be a tenured faculty member within one of the Schools of the FSE, and serves as a member of two FSE committees, as detailed in Article Seven of these Bylaws.
+The dean will designate among the vice or associate deans (or among the FSE faculty, in the absence of vice or associate deans) one whose duties will include academic and student affairs.
+This person must be a tenured faculty member within one of the schools of the FSE and serves as a member of the Academic Standards Committee and the Curriculum Committee, as detailed in Article Seven of these bylaws.

-The Dean may designate among the Vice or Associate Deans (or among the FSE Faculty, in the absence of Vice or Associate Deans) one whose duties will include faculty administration.
-This person must be a tenured professor within one of the Schools of the FSE.
+The dean may designate among the vice or associate deans (or among the FSE faculty, in the absence of vice or associate deans) one whose duties will include faculty administration.
+This person must be a tenured professor within one of the schools of the FSE.

-The Dean may designate among the Vice or Associate Deans (or among the FSE Faculty, in the absence of Vice or Associate Deans) one whose duties will include the advancement of research and innovation.
-This person must be a tenured professor within one of the Schools of the FSE.
+The dean may designate among the vice or associate deans (or among the FSE Faculty, in the absence of vice or associate deans) one whose duties will include the advancement of research and innovation.
+This person must be a tenured professor within one of the schools of the FSE.

 ARTICLE TWO.
 THE ASSEMBLY

-The Assembly of the FSE (hereafter called the AFSE) consists of all faculty members who hold a tenured or tenure-track position with the tenure home in the FSE and whose position is fifty percent or more of the full-time equivalent in FSE, lecturers, clinical faculty, research faculty and professors of practice with more than fifty percent of their appointments in FSE, and all academic professionals with multiple year, probationary or continuing appointment positions who are budgeted fifty percent or more in the FSE.
-The AFSE is the primary entity for transmitting input of the FSE faculty and staff on governance within the FSE.
-The AFSE, as well as Committees defined below, provide guidance and input to the Dean of the FSE, as well as provide feedback to the faculty on governance.
-The AFSE normally exercises its authority through its representative body, the Executive Committee, as defined in Article Four of these Bylaws.
+The Assembly of the FSE (hereafter called the AFSE) consists of all faculty members who hold a tenured or tenure-track position with the tenure home in the FSE and whose position is 50% or more of the full-time equivalent in the FSE, lecturers, clinical faculty, research faculty and professors of practice with more than 50% of their appointments in FSE, and all academic professionals with multiple year, probationary or continuing appointment positions who are budgeted 50% or more in the FSE.
+The AFSE is the primary entity for transmitting input of the FSE faculty on governance within the FSE.
+The AFSE, as well as committees defined below, provide guidance and input to the dean of the FSE, as well as provide feedback to the faculty on governance.
+The AFSE normally exercises its authority through its representative body, the Executive Committee, as defined in Article Four of these bylaws.

 All AFSE members have voting rights except: